Brazilians mourn Pelé at the stadium where he got his start

 Pelé had undergone treatment for colon cancer since 2021.
 The medical center where he had been hospitalized said he died of multiple organ failure as a result of the cancer.

-Pelé led Brazil to World Cup titles in 1958, 1962 and 1970 and remains one of the team’s all-time leading scorers with 77 goals.
+The soccer star led Brazil to World Cup titles in 1958, 1962 and 1970, and remains one of the team’s all-time leading scorers with 77 goals.
 Neymar tied Pelé’s record during this year’s World Cup in Qatar.

 AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports